New York Fashion Week Opens With Call To Vote From Jill Biden - UrduPoint

 "These freedoms are at risk because of court decisions, book bans, shrugs of apathy when people forget the power of the vote," she said.

-The US presidential election, set for November 5, pits Democrat Kamala Harris against Republican nominee Donald Trump.
+The US presidential election, set for November 5, pits Vice President Harris against Republican nominee Donald Trump.

 Jill Biden's husband, US President Joe Biden, had been set to be the Democratic nominee until he dropped out of the race on July 21 and threw his support behind his vice president.